Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Proof of the Main Theorems

+The second derivative can, furthermore, be considered strictly smaller than zero under mild conditions.
+For instance, we can demand the condition that there exist indices $n'$ and $\vec{s} \,'$ such that $q^{(n')}(\vec{s} \,') \mathcal{A}_{dh}(\vec{s} \,', \Theta) \neq 0$, then it follows that $\mathbb{E}_{q^{(n)}} [ \mathcal{A}_{dh}(\vec{s}, \Theta) ] \neq 0$.
+The condition can only be violated artificially with potentially few data points with specific properties, and the condition is satisfied for the types of data that are usually of interest (including all data considered in this work).
+If the condition is combined with properties of $\vec{\Phi}$ ensuring non-zero $\mathcal{G} (W_{dh}, V_{dh})$ and with minimality (ensuring positive definite $\mathbf{H}_{A}$), then strictly smaller second derivatives are obtained.
+Consequently, the diversion of $W_{dh}$ from the fixed-point result in a decrease of the objective, and (assuming convergence) updates \eqref{update_W_real} will increase $\mathcal{F}(q, \Theta)$ until a (local) maximum is reached.

+Nonetheless, it is challenging to infer a more general behavior.
+First of all, the fixed-point updates \eqref{update_W_real} could in theory show intricate behavior such as convergence to an attractor for difference equations.
+Moreover, in practice all model parameter $\Theta$ are updated which would require the analysis of all second derivatives including all mixed second derivatives for all parameters (amounting to an exhaustive classification of all fixed-points).
+Further investigations would also require the combined optimization using E- as well as M-steps.
+Still, Eqn. (\ref{SecondDeriMax}) provides some information about the individual updates \eqref{update_W_real}, and it applies for an arbitrary $W_{dh}$, of course, and for an arbitrary fixed-point.
+We also do note that the very same result is obtained for individual updates of $V_{dh}$ using \eqref{update_V_real}, i.e., the derivations will be analogous, with the same result of second derivatives being smaller than zero.

-\subsubsection{Parameter Update Equations -- General Case}
+\subsection{Parameter Update Equations -- General Case}

-We derived Theorem~1 for the case of $L=2$, i.e., for distributions of the exponential family with sufficient statistics $\vec{T}(y)$ of length two.
-This choice was for notational convenience only.
-Considering the proof of Theorem~1, it can easily be inferred that it applies for any $L$.
-We state this more formally in the following:
+We derived Theorem~\ref{theorem1} for the case of $L=2$, i.e., for distributions of the exponential family with sufficient statistics of length two.
+This choice was for notational convenience only, and the proof of Theorem~\ref{theorem1} suggests a straightforward generalization for arbitrary $L$.
+We already discussed the generalization of our formulations in Sec.~\ref{generalEF_MCA} and stated Theorem~\ref{theorem2} for the general case.
+Here we provide the proof of Theorem~\ref{theorem2}.
+First recall the details presented in Sec.~\ref{generalEF_MCA}.
+Then, similar to the $L=2$ case, observe that the derivatives of $\mathcal{F}(q, \Theta)$ contain derivatives of $\bar{W}_d^{(l)}(\vec{s}, \Theta)$ for $l = 1, \ldots, L$ w.r.t.\ the dictionary elements $W_{dh}^{(l)}$ for each $d$ and $h$.
+For these derivatives the generalization of Eqns.~\eqref{derivatives_WbarVbar1}-\eqref{derivatives_WbarVbar2} becomes: